RyanJudd96/frameworks_and_languages_module/technical_report.md

 }
 ```

-This makes for a very responsive web page that reacts in real-time to the users inputs, making it particularly useful for use in single page web applications.
+This makes for a very responsive web page that reacts in real-time to the users inputs, making it particularly useful for use in single page web applications.[8]
+[9]

 ##### Documentation: